osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### What Is an Event

 An event that a visitor to the website could attend.
-If it isn’t a gathering someone can attend, it shouldn’t be an event.
-This includes deadlines, office closures, and “services” such as a plant clinic or hotline.
-Instead, these should be announcements.
+This does NOT office closures, these should be announcements instead.

 ### Why Create Events

-  - Showcase and track the amount of on-the-ground programming that you do
+  - Showcase and track the amount of on-the-ground programming that you do.
-  - Expand your outreach to local and new audiences about your events
+  - Expand your outreach to local and new audiences about your events.
-  - Have a place to direct people for learning more and registering for the event
+  - Have a place to direct people for learning more and registering for the event.
-  - Can enter once and have it fed to the OSU calendar (and [Forestry Extension page](http://extensionweb.forestry.oregonstate.edu/) if relevant)
+  - Can enter once and have it fed to the OSU calendar (and [Forestry Extension page](http://extensionweb.forestry.oregonstate.edu/) if relevant).
-  - Be able to send specific events to interested people through future digital strategy
+  - Be able to send specific events to interested people through future digital strategy.
-  - Find out which events are most viewed and by what audiences through analytics
+  - Find out which events are most viewed and by what audiences through analytics.

 ### Who Can Add Events